Subscribe To This Site

 Equally important - buy products made from recycled tires.
 One of the best purchases for your truck to protect the bed and your cargo is the ProTecta heavy weight bedmat, made from recycled tires and reinforced with sturdy fiber.
 (See link below).

-4. Green truck and car wash
+Your green truck and the car wash

-For those of us who prefer to wash our own cars/trucks, there are many products on the market that will not pollute our environment or subject the user to harsh chemicals.
+For those of us who prefer to wash our own cars or trucks, there are many products on the market that will not pollute our environment or subject the user to harsh chemicals.
 No-rinse washes are most effective, since this means no soapy water going down into storm drains.
 The water from your bucket can safely go into a sink, where the water will be treated.
-Keeping the truck in the garage in the winter is an added bonus.
-And of course, keeping salt and grime off your vehicle extends the life of your truck or car and protects the paint job.

-5. Use your truck to help the environment
+Use your truck to help the environment

 Chances are if you own a pickup truck, you've been asked by scores of friends to "help them move."
 And since you're already known for being a great sport - do one better by letting it be known you'll do some hauling for your environmentally conscious friends and neighbors.
 For example, haul away old carpet to places that dispose of it properly, take discarded appliances to a recycling facility, or make runs to the Salvation Army with a truckload of donated items.